Sturts Meadows Station

 By 1882 the station shore 32,000 sheep, and by 1883 the owners had spent £24,080 on improvements.

 Wallace retired in 1884 and appointed a manager to run the property.

+Matilda Wallace anonymously published a pamphlet Twelve years' life in Australia, from 1859 to 1871, which was discovered and identified by Alfred Thomas Saunders in 1922.

+Saunder's informant, Hon John Lewis, had met Matilda at Mingary in 1867.

 Sackville Kidman, the brother and business partner of Sidney Kidman, once worked at Sturts Meadow as the station manager until silver was discovered at the Barrier Range and he started a butchering business in Silverton.
-Kidman acquired the property some time prior to 1924 and was making plans to build up a flock of 100,000 sheep across his properties in the area including Sturts, Morden, Longawirra and Corona Stations.
+Kidman acquired the property some time prior to 1924 and was making plans to build up a flock of 100,000 sheep across his properties in the area including Sturts Meadows, Morden, Longawirra and Corona Stations.
 By 1924 the area was being plagued by dingos, Sturts Meadows had been carrying flocks of up to 100,000 sheep but since the pest arrived numbers had dropped substantially.

 The property was on the market again in 1928 when the trustees of the late W.H.
 Williams put the property up for auction.
 The property now occupied an area of 196000 acre and was divided in 14 paddocks.
 A stone house with seven rooms, men's quarters and a ten stand shearing shed were among the improvements.
 The homestead well had 16 tanks and could water 7,000 sheep and the land was described as being made up of grasslands and salt bush country.